nopara73/Hosszueletesites/PodcastWorkflow.md

 0. Find short clips by
    - reviewing magic clips
    - reviewing notes of interesting parts (collected during editing)
    - Give transcript to ChatGPT and ask for suggestions: `Here's a transcript of a podcast episode.
-Suggest 7 engaging <=2 minute segments those would do well in publishing as short clips.
+Highlight the most emotionally charged segments those would do well in publishing as short clips.
 Suggest 3 alternative titles for each as well.`

 ### Editing